finos/datahelix/generator/docs/NullOperator.md

 - (A) _By omitting the constraint_: express fields as permitting absence or presence of a value (otherwise known as a nullable field)

 ### `null` and interoperability
 `null` is a keyword/term that exists in other technologies and languages, so far as this tool is concerned it relates to the absence or the presence of a value.
-See [set restriction and generation](SetRestrictionAndGenerarion.md) for more details.
+See [set restriction and generation](SetRestrictionAndGeneration.md) for more details.

 When a field is serialised or otherwise written to a medium, as the output of the generator, it may choose to represent the absence of a value by using the formats' `null` representation, or some other form such as omitting the property and so on.

-#### For illustrstion
+#### For illustration
-CSV files don't support representing the absence of a value differently to an empty string (unless all strings are always wrapped in quotes ([#441](https://github.com/ScottLogic/data-engineering-generator/pull/441)).
+CSV files do not have any standard for representing the absence of a value differently to an empty string (unless all strings are always wrapped in quotes ([#441](https://github.com/ScottLogic/data-engineering-generator/pull/441)).

 JSON files could be presented with `null` as the value for a property or excluding the property from the serialised result.
 This is the responsibility of the serialiser, and depends on the use cases.

 ## The `null` operator and the `if` constraint
 With `if` constraints, the absence of a value needs to be considered in order to understand how the generator will behave.
-Remember, every set contains the empty set, unless excluded by way of the `not(is null)` constraint, for more details see [set restriction and generation](SetRestrictionAndGenerarion.md).
+Remember, every set contains the empty set, unless excluded by way of the `not(is null)` constraint, for more details see [set restriction and generation](SetRestrictionAndGeneration.md).

 Consider the following if constraint: